janus-idp/backstage-showcase/docs/monitoring-and-logging.md

 helm show values redhat-developer/backstage > values.yaml
 ```

-Then, you will need to modify the `values.yaml` to enable metrics monitoring by adding the following configurations:
+Then, you will need to modify the `values.yaml` to enable metrics monitoring by setting `upstream.metrics.serviceMonitor.enabled` to true:

 ```yaml title="values.yaml"
 upstream: